Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 Backlinks are a fundamental of SEO.

-Google and other search engines treat external websites pointing to your website as a ‘vote’.
+Google and other search engines treat external websites pointing to your website (or podcast) as a ‘vote’.
 If other websites are pointing to you, that is a sign to Google that your content is good and can be trusted.

 This is especially the case if you manage to get authoritative websites pointing to your content like those with a high domain authority.